jsullivan5/byob/docs/POST_cameras.md

 ## Parameters

 Pass the values of the new object in the request body.
+A json web token must be provided in the request body.

 ***

 ## Return format
-An array with the following keys and values:
+An object with the following keys and values:

 - **id** — Unique id of the camera.
 - **model** — Model of the camera.